 Excellent Acorn Production on a Small Tree

 One of the best selections for acorn production, burgambel begins producing acorns at a young age when the trees are only 3-6 feet tall.
 The acorns ripen early in the season starting in September.
 Medium growth rate, Burgambel averages 1-2 ft. per year.
 The acorns usually have very low tannin content, making them almost edible right from the tree.
 Burgambel develops a compact, rather bushy crown to 40 ft.
 Trees have various shapes and sizes.
 Some round, others upright.
 Best in dry, sandy well-drained sites.
+One of the most durable hybrids for dry climates, the tap root often develops lots of hair roots and is easily transplanted compared to red oak.
+I also regenerates roots quickly and once established regains its growth rate right away.

 Plant SpecsGenus & Species: